IULIAN-COSTEA/Countries_Ratings/README.md

 ## 🚀 Next Steps

 - [ ] Further address class imbalance in *outlook* and *ratingn* predictions
-- [ ] Try Neural Network models to improve the results
+- [ ] Collect more data for minority classes
 - [ ] Improve imputation techniques
+- [ ] Try new models to improve the results for *country Outlook* predictions

 ---